The Blind Spots in Industrial Temperature Sensing Systems

 Sometimes, it is the budget that limits the thermal system's potential.
 Companies cannot always get the sensor or heater density that they want to ensure that the project is completed within the budget.
 They can save a lot of money by reducing the number of sensors they employ but at the cost of losing a complete picture of their entire system.

 Of course, space also plays a role.
-Heaters and sensors take up space, and the wiring that connects them grows exponentially with each addition to the system, requiring exponentially more space, which may not be possible in all setups.
+Heaters and sensors take up space, and the wiring that connects them grows in lock step with each addition to the system, requiring more space…which may not be possible in all setups.
 Companies respond to this issue by wiring their heaters in series, reducing the wiring and space requirements.
-However, in doing so, they give up the ability to fine-tune their system, which has effectiveness and efficiency implications.
+However, in doing so, they give up the ability to fine-tune their system.
+And that has effectiveness and efficiency implications.

 The danger of these compromises is that they may impact daily operations in ways that are not always apparent at first glance.
-Companies might be running their heaters too much or too little, with product quality or overall efficiency implications, and do so without even realizing it.
-While the effects may not be felt on the factory floor, they appear in red on balance sheets.
+Companies might be running their heaters too much or too little, with product yield or quality implications…and do so without even realizing it.
+And even when detected, it can cause a lot of head scratching as engineers attempt to pinpoint the problem.

 What if you could live in a world where you didn't have to make those kinds of compromises?
-Incredibly, creative use of new technology makes this world a reality.
+Creative use of an older technology can make this happen.

 No discrete sensor means no sensor wires must be run to the system, saving on cost and space.
 Plus, they are mounted close or even within the heaters themselves, providing precise measurements in precise locations and giving you the most complete view of your system's performance.